Contents:

 Remember that condition is everything.
 Even small scratches can reduce the value significantly.
 Look for specimens with minimal signs of wear.

 The Seated Liberty is a symbol of freedom, change, and progress in America.
-Thanks to its diversity in design, variations in the year of issue, and unique specimens, it became one of the most interesting and rewarding objects for collectors.
+Thanks to its diversity in design features, variations in the year of issue, and unique specimens, it became one of the most interesting and rewarding objects for collectors.

-Collect coins that tell stories, and let them become one of those stories in your collection!
+Collect specimens that tell stories, and let them become one of those stories in your collection!